VideoCAD

 Number

 Unique model number in the base of models.
 At the moment of new model creation the number is generated automatically.
+The Number is a service column it is not visible by default.

 Name